 Silver has a habit of being highly correlated with gold, and we shouldn’t expect this to change anytime soon.
-Both metals have a history of being used as money, yet they each have their unique qualities.
+Both metals have a history of being used as money, yet they each have unique qualities.

 Silver is used more as an industrial metal.
-And although it is used for investment purposes, it is not to the same extent as gold.
+And although it is used for investment purposes, it is not used to the same extent as gold.
 Foreign central banks do not buy silver.
 If there is a recession and both metals go down, the Chinese central bank will be buying gold.
 It probably won’t be buying silver.
 This puts more of a floor under gold in a bear market.

 Silver and gold will continue to go up and down in tandem, but silver will be more pronounced.
 Silver is far more volatile.
-It will go down in bigger percentage terms when both metals are going down.
+It will go down in larger percentage terms when both metals are going down.
 On the flip side, silver will likely go up much faster when the metals are going up.

 Should You Keep Buying in 2019?